vasu31dev/playwright-ts-template/docs/ExecutingTests.md

 ## Executing Tests

-### Run tests using the Playwright plugin
+### Run tests using the Playwright Test for VSCode extension

-To run the tests using the Playwright plugin in Visual Studio Code, please follow the instructions below:
+To run tests using the Playwright extension in Visual Studio Code, please read through the test configuration and execution details as below:

-#### Playwright Plugin Installation:

-1. Click on the `Extensions` icon in Visual Studio Code and search for `Playwright`.

-2. Select and install the `Playwright Test for VSCode` plugin.

 #### Test Configuration